Skip to content

 Sheet to HTML

-Converts an Excel spreadsheet (XLSX) to HTML format.
+Converts Excel XLSX to HTML format.

 Configuration: